 Nowhere in the natural history of animals have they plunked down in a grain field to eat pounds of concentrates every single day.
 This is not only costly, but also, in my opinion, detrimental to the long term health of my herd.

 Only milking does get grain and only as much as they can eat while they’re being milked.
-The grain they eat is a mix we mix up ourselves that consists of 2 parts field peas, 1 part whole barley, 1 part whole oats and 1 part black oil sunflower seeds.
-This changes based on our supply but that’s the general mix we aim for.
+The grain they eat is a mix we mix up ourselves that consists of 3 parts whole barley, 1 part cull peas and 1 part black oil sunflower seeds.
+See Calculating Grain Costs for Goats for how much this costs per doe.

 Twice a year, in July and January, we copper bolus and administer Bo-Se shots.
 We are deficient in both copper and selenium in our area, and these supplements make a big difference in overall health, reproductive health and parasite resistance.